uidaholib/sbProgram/README.md

 [Python 3](https://www.python.org/downloads/) is required to run this program.
 The program is currently best used on a recent version of Google Chrome.

 Libraries you need to install to run sbMACRO Web App are listed in sbMACROv2.0/requirements.txt.
 The recommended way to make sure you have all dependencies/prerequisites is to download the `requirements.txt` file and run
-`python -m pip install -r requirements.txt` in the sbMACROv2.0 directory.
+`python -m pip install -r requirements.txt` in the sbMACROv2.0 directory. **Note**: You may need to install `mysqlclient` manually on your specific platform.

 Alternatively, to install each library manually, simply type `python -m pip install <library_name>` without the brackets.